 How is it defined?

 Positive classroom climate is associated with positive student behaviour in the classroom.
-It is concerned with the extent to which students internalize the norms and vales of the classroom, (DiPrete, Muller, & Shaeffer, 1981), which is affected by the formal and informal rules of the classroom, effectiveness classroom management strategies, and the relationships between students and teachers (Ma & Willms, 2004).
+It is concerned with the extent to which students internalize the norms and vales of the classroom, (DiPrete, Muller, & Shaeffer, 1981), which is affected by the formal and informal rules of the classroom, the effectiveness of classroom management strategies, and the relationships between students and teachers (Ma & Willms, 2004).

 The Learning Bar’s framework on the drivers of student outcomes includes measures of quality instruction, school context, classroom context and family context.
 Classroom context includes measures of positive teacher-student relations, positive learning climate, and expectations for success.